ruthtech/profile-generator/README.md

     1. Go to https://github.com/ruthtech/profile-generator and click on the "Clone or Download" button.
     2. Choose "Download ZIP".
     3. Unzip into a directory.
 If you're on Windows, open File Explorer and navigate to the download directory.
 Select the ZIP file, right click, and choose "Extract All".
 Accept the default location.
-    4. Once the file is unzipped, navigate to profile-generator-master and use your Git terminal to execute index.js.
+    4. Once the file is unzipped, navigate to profile-generator-master.
+    5. If you don't have the prerequisites installed, type the following:
+       * npm init (accept the defaults)
+       * npm install inqiurer
+       * npm install axios
+       * npm install html-pdf
+    6. Then use your Git terminal to execute index.js.

 ## Running the tests